 You can still be nominated for a Martin Fellowship, but please be aware that this program is extremely competitive and that you will be at a disadvantage compared to other candidates.

-Can I be nominated for a Martin Fellowship if I will not have completed my doctoral exams by August 31 of my fellowship year?
+Can I be nominated for a Martin Fellowship if I have not completed my doctoral exams?

 Can I receive a Martin Fellowship at the same time my work is being funded by another fellowship program?

 No, funding from the Martin Family Society of Fellows cannot be paired with other fellowships.
 However, all new Martin Fellows are given the option to delay their funding by one year.
 If you find yourself in a situation where you are offered two fellowships, we advise you to delay your Martin Fellowship funding (and congratulations!)

 If I have previously been passed over for a Martin Fellowship, can I apply again?

 Yes!
 Previous Martin Fellows have received their fellowships after multiple nominations.

 In my statement of interest, can I use a previously written research statement from a conference or grant application?

 We advise against it.
 Please remember that the members of the Selection Committee will not be experts in your field.
 Your research question should be readily comprehensible to a member of the MIT faculty in a field unrelated to your own.